jkoeh/WebDevBootCamp/Async/README.md

 Code execution is linear.
 Code that is running cannot be interrupted by something else going on in the program

 ## Promise
-it is an object that represent a task that will be completed in the fture. the then and catch handles the resolve and reject action of the function in promise.
+it is an object that represent a task that will be completed in the future. the .then and .catch handles the resolve and reject action of the function in promise.

 ### Cons of using nested callbacks
 - really difficult to read